programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-4.md

 ### Concepts

-We take a purposefully broad definition of **Artificial Intelligence**, as our lesson extracts terms and conditions from a range of providers.
-Libraries have distinguished between established algorithms for predicting, classifying and categorising data, and more-recent GeneAI capabilities [^24].
-However, we adopt a concept of AI that encompasses both.
-This follows Robinson [^25] in seeing broad technical definitions as big tents and allowing non-developer input.
-Nevertheless, each AI-enabled technology has its own context and developmental history.
+We take a purposefully broad definition of **Artificial Intelligence**, as our lesson extracts terms and conditions from a range of tools.
+Libraries have distinguished between established algorithms for predicting, classifying and categorising data, and more-recent GenAI capabilities [^24].
+However, we adopt a concept of AI here that encompasses both.
+This follows Robinson [^25] in seeing broad technical definitions as enabling non-developer input.
+Nevertheless, each AI-enabled technology has its own context and developmental history, often reflected in its terms and conditions of use.

 ### Terms